Innoactive/TextToSpeech-Component/README.md

 # Text-to-Speech Component

-This component contains the TTS audio behavior which would generate a voice line on the fly.
+This [Innoactive Creator](https://github.com/Innoactive/Creator) component contains the TTS audio behavior which would generate a voice line on the fly.
 It connects with the Windows TTS engine, or with any other that support web requests.

 For more information visit: [Creator Core](https://github.com/Innoactive/Creator)